 Variety of newly developed and advanced topics courses within the field of Youth Services, intended to augment the existing Information Sciences curricula.

-- 581 CE - Digital Citizenship and Ethics
+- 581 DCE - Digital Citizenship and Ethics

 - 581 EY - Educational Technology and Youth

 - 581 IL - Inquiry-Based Learning

 - 581 ISM - Instructional Strategies for Media Literacy

 - 581 ML - Foundations of Media Literacy